sohailshams/fitness-home/README.md

 3. **Edit** and **Delete** buttons will appear under your added review.
 4. Click on **Edit** button, a new window will open to edit the review.
 5. Make the changes and click on **Update** button.
-6. To delete the review, click on **Delete** button and modal will appear to confirm the deletion.
+6. To delete the review, click on **Delete** button, a modal will appear to confirm the deletion.
 7. Click on **Yes** to delete the  review.